 Marshall University is dedicated to creating and maintaining an environment for learning that promotes respect for and appreciation of scholarship, freedom, and human diversity.
-In keeping with this commitment, Marshall University makes certain University Technology resources available to faculty, staff, and students.
+In keeping with this commitment, Marshall University makes certain University Technology resources available to faculty, staff, and students, in addition to affiliates of Marshall University.
 These resources include educational, research, and communication facilities, disk storage, and selected software or services.
-Access to and usage of these facilities is a public trust, and certain expectations, responsibilities and requirements are inherent to this trust.
-Access to these finite resources is a privilege and is provided with an expectation of responsible and acceptable use.
-In addition to the principles and guidelines provided in this policy, institutional policies along with certain federal, state and local regulations apply to the use of the Information Technology Resources.
+Access to and usage of these facilities is a public trust, and certain